learn-co-curriculum/phase-0-pac-2-intro/README.md

 > might assume `result` is `nil`, you might get a surprising result.
 Use `exit`
 > to leave IRB and launch a fresh session if you're surprised by a result.

-## Provide Example of Sequence Statement
+## Provide An Example of Sequence Statement

 ![Sequence Image](https://curriculum-content.s3.amazonaws.com/programming-univbasics-2/introduction/Image_94_Sequence_LARGE.png)